thezochko/simple-cron/README.md

 ```

 ## NOTICE
-Your container needs to have packages installed wich each cronjob needs in order to work.
+Your container needs to have all packages installed, on wich each cronjob depends on in order to work.

-Example would be Laravel standart cron:
+Example could be Laravel standard cron:

 ```
 environment: